 Depending on the real-time PCR instrument you use, PCR reagents containing a reference dye (Rox) may be required.
-Roche recommends using the FastStart Universal Probe Master (Rox) with instruments requiring a reference dye, and the FastStart TaqMan® Probe Masterwith instruments not requiring a reference dye.
+We recommend using the FastStart Universal Probe Master (Rox) with instruments requiring a reference dye, and the FastStart TaqMan® Probe Masterwith instruments not requiring a reference dye.
 For detailed information on how to use the FastStart Universal Probe Master (Rox) or the FastStart TaqMan® Probe Master, refer to the corresponding Instructions for Use.

-Follow the procedure below to prepare one 20 $\mu I$ reaction.
+Follow the procedure below to prepare one 20 μl reaction.

-- Thaw the solutions and, to ensure recovery of all the contents, briefly spin vials in a microcentrifuge before opening. - Mix carefully by pipetting up and down and store on ice.
+- Thaw the solutions and, to ensure recovery of all the contents, briefly spin vials in a microcentrifuge before opening. - Mix carefully by pipetting up and down and store on ice. - 2 Prepare the PCR mix for one 20 μl reaction mix by adding the following components in the order listed below: